openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     :header: Image Classification Scheme,
     :widths: 50, 50

-    "Document Clear definitions for classes or categories (i.e., land use categories defined by the IPCC as: Forest Land, Cropland, Grassland, Wetlands, Settlements, and Other Land)", "Have you identified any categories as \“Key Categories\”?
+    "Document Clear definitions for classes or categories (i.e., land-use categories defined by the IPCC as: Forest Land, Cropland, Grassland, Wetlands, Settlements, and Other Land)", "Have you identified any categories as \“Key Categories\”?
 How is the analysis different?
 Please refer to Volume 1, Chapter 4 of the 2006 IPCC Guidelines on what defines a \“Key Category\”.", Assess RS results,
     Assumptions (Note: Need to archive outputs before proceeding with analysis),